Vehicle registration plates of the United Arab Emirates

 Vehicle registration plates of the United Arab Emirates come under the jurisdiction of each of the country's seven emirates and each of them have their unique plate numbering design and system.
 The international code for the United Arab Emirates is UAE.

 Design

 Each emirate has its own vehicle registration plate design.

+The Sharjah Police have launched new vehicle number plates that have modern design and enhanced quality.